google/osdfir-infrastructure/docs/troubleshooting.md

 Sometimes, when you start a new installation in Kubernetes you may find that a service doesn’t respond when you try to access it, although it was created by a pod in a deployment.

-First you can check that the service you are trying to access actually exists, by running the following (replace SVC-NAME with the name of the service you want to access):
+First you can check that the service you are trying to access actually exists.
+To do so, grab a list of services by running *kubectl get services*, then run the following command (replace SVC-NAME with the name of the service you want to access):

 ```shell
 $ kubectl get SVC-NAME